JakubKorytko/file-manager/README.md

 ## Introduction

-The Files Manager is a Python console application that allows you to manage files and directories.
+The File Manager is a Python console application that allows you to manage files and directories.
 It works much like the `cmd` or `bash` command-line interfaces, but you can easily extend it with your own commands.

 It may not seem like a very useful project on its own since you have aliases and scripts in the `cmd` and `bash` command-line interfaces,